Skip to main content

 Method/PropertyDescription

-metadata.all_inputs()All processed inputs from Plugins.
+metadata.all_inputs()Returns all processed inputs from the Plugin.

-metadata.global_inputsDictionary of global inputs.
+metadata.global_inputsDictionary containing the global inputs.

-metadata.global_computed_inputsDictionary of global computed inputs.
+metadata.global_computed_inputsDictionary containing the global computed inputs.

 metadata.target_pathPath where the Plugin is running.

-metadata.filtersContains string filters integrated into Jinja Templates.
+metadata.filtersString filters integrated into Jinja Templates.